Certified Professional Organizer: Development

-In 2005, a Job Analysis survey was conducted under the supervision of Schroeder Measurement Technologies, Inc. (SMT), to determine the important knowledge and skill elements required for entry-level practice as a professional organizer.
+In 2005, a job analysis survey was conducted under the supervision of Schroeder Measurement Technologies, Inc., to determine the important knowledge and skill elements required for entry-level practice as a professional organizer.

 A Subject Matter Expert (SME) Committee, representing a diversity of practice, experience, geographic regions, and education was appointed to provide content expertise, and charged with determining Job/Task Analysis(JTA) of a professional organizer.
 From a comprehensive search of the relevant literature, SMT developed an exhaustive list of knowledge and skill elements required for competent practice, and presented it to the JTA Committee for review and approval.
 An online survey instrument was developed that combined a demographic questionnaire with measurements of the importance of each knowledge and skill element that had been identified.

 Statistical analysis of survey results from more than 3,000 professional organizers was used to differentiate important from unimportant elements of professional organizing practice.
 SMT then translated the JTA-approved list of knowledge and skill elements into an examination content outline.
 One committee was charged with identifying reference material to support the content outline, and another with writing legally defensible questions that could be associated with specific references.

 Finally a Program Definition Team (PDT) set eligibility criteria and related policies.
 The PDT determined that, based on characteristics of the professional organizing industry, the largest component of eligibility criteria would be interaction with clients.